smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 *  You can place constraints on the table except for foreign key constraints.
 *  The constraints must be placed on the table at the time of creation.
 *  You cannot alter the table variable once it is created.
 *  You cannot execute `CREATE INDEX` against a table variable after declaring it.
-However, `PRIMARY KEY` and `UNIQUE` constraints create indexes.
 *  You cannot truncate a table variable.
 *  Table variables are stored in `tempdb`.
-*  Table variables are not affected by rollbacks.
+*  Changes made to table variables are not erased by `ROLLBACK TRANSACTION`.
 *  SQL Server does not maintain distribution statistics on table variables.
 SQL Server 2019 and later can use table-variable deferred compilation to improve cardinality estimates when the appropriate database compatibility level is enabled.

 ```sql